UCSD-E4E/fishsense-docs/fishsense-lite-data-processing.md

 1. Lens Calibration
 2. Laser Labels
 3. The number of inside corners of your checkerboard
-4. The square size of your checkerboard
+4. The square size of your checkerboard in mm

 With this information in hand, execute the following